 Don’t let your firm be vulnerable.
 One virus has the capability to steal all your business data, as well as your customers.
 It’s important to take adequate fraud measures and invest in security software protection.
 For example, Riskified is a risk management solution that verifies and guarantees transactions.
 The platform even provides a 100% money-back guarantee in the event of fraud.

 Make sure all government payments are deposited through official platforms and accounts.
 Paying through middlemen may end up seeing you pay more than you need to.
-Unfortunately, like many countries, corruption is present in Latin America.
+Unfortunately, like many parts of the world, corruption is present in Latin America.
 Make sure you verify invoices and confirm with your local accountant that you’re being charged the right price.

-Latin American has a higher unbanked population than many developed countries.
+Latin America has a higher unbanked population than many richer regions.
 You can’t afford to not offer alternative payment methods.
 Amazon has recently launched a new system called Amazon Cash, where Mexican consumers can deposit cash at selected convenience stores in order to obtain credit to spend on the website.

-Creating alternative and innovative ways to pay for online and instore goods maximises consumers use of technology and opens the door to new purchasing platforms.
+Creating alternative and innovative ways to pay for online and in-store goods maximizes consumers’ use of technology and opens the door to new purchasing platforms.

 6. Not partnering with a local compliance expert